Should You Send Your CV as a PDF or Doc File?

 • Can be read by ATS

-Word documents are most easily read by ATS.
+Word documents are most easily read by Applicant Tracking Systems (ATS).
 However, some older ATS may not support PDF files or have trouble scanning them.
-What’s more, you could accidentally save your CV as an image PDF, rendering it useless for ATS.
+What’s more, you could accidentally save your resume as an image PDF, rendering it useless for ATS.

 • Easily editable